Important Info:

 ● Regular attendance at weekend Mass

-● Attendance at regular Faith Formation classes
+● Attendance at regular Faith Formation classes, which includes lessons on the Sacrament of Confirmation.

 ● Complete community service as described below